Continuing Education Activity

 Povidone-iodine scrubs are composed of 7.5% to 10.0% povidone-iodine, typically in an aqueous or alcohol base, and are occasionally combined with detergent.
 The scrub is painted on a clean skin surface and allowed to dry.
 The product must dry to be bactericidal with a preferred minimum of 2 minutes drying time, although the latter can vary depending on the product used as the scrub.
 Povidone-iodine aqueous scrubs can be safely used near the eye and conchal bowl.

-Given the advantages of chlorhexidine and povidone-iodine, other antiseptics are either used less often or are primarily historical in dermatologic surgery.
-Briefly, isopropyl alcohol comes as a solution and is used most often as a swab to cleanse the skin before a biopsy.
+Given the advantages of chlorhexidine and povidone-iodine, other antiseptics are used less often or are primarily historical in dermatologic surgery.
+Briefly, isopropyl alcohol comes as a solution and is most often used as a swab to cleanse the skin before a biopsy.
 Hexachlorophene scrub is an emulsion, while benzalkonium and hydrogen peroxide are both solutions.
 All are primarily historical with regards to antisepsis in dermatologic surgery.

 While generally tolerated well, adverse effects of antiseptic agents should be carefully weighed before selection to avoid unwanted complications.

 Chlorhexidine can cause permanent keratitis, conjunctivitis, and permanent sensorineural deafness (entrance to the middle ear via hole/tear of the tympanic membrane).
 Chronic use can cause irritant contact dermatitis, and it is reportedly a rare contact allergen.